BBC-Data-Unit/emergency-frequent-callers/README.md

 In March we [reported](http://www.bbc.co.uk/news/uk-england-43293581) that ambulances and emergency response vehicles were deployed more than 1,500 times to five patients in 12 months, and 8,303 emergency calls were made by the five most frequent UK callers.

-The figures were released after a Freedom of Information request to the UK's 14 ambulance trusts.
+The figures were released after a Freedom of Information request to the UK's 14 ambulance trusts by **Matt Graveling**.
 You can [read the questions from the FOI request here](https://github.com/BBC-Data-Unit/emergency-frequent-callers/blob/master/foirequest.md)

 ## Get the data